waseemhnyc/MRF-SDN/Robotics-Tools/Computer-Vision/README.md

 ### Face Detection

-ROS Package that detects faces and publishes its x and y position on the frame
+This is a ROS Package we use the OpenCV library to help detect faces and then publish location of face as a ROS msg with a X and Y position on the camera frame.

 ### Apriltag Detections